serenov/bit-chess/README.md

 # bit-chess
-An arguably efficient version of my previous chess program
+An arguably more efficient version of my previous chess program.